Brexit is not a threat to British prosperity - Johnson

-INTERLAKEN, Switzerland (Reuters) - Britain can forge a “fantastic free trade relationship” with Europe after it quits the European Union, but can also be a champion for global free trade, lawmaker and Brexit campaigner Boris Johnson said on Friday.
+INTERLAKEN, Switzerland, May 24 (Reuters) - Britain can forge a “fantastic free trade relationship” with Europe after it quits the European Union, but can also be a champion for global free trade, lawmaker and Brexit campaigner Boris Johnson said on Friday.

 The country has the world’s most diverse capital, along with a world class technology sector and universities, he told an event in Switzerland.
 But Britain should also focus on leaving the EU, with MPs agreeing not to revoke Article 50, which began the exit process.